DeepScan – GDPR

 - Easy to locate all the instances of the GDPR attributes in your SAP system.

-- Doesn’t require any additional servers/hardware/software to setup.
+- Doesn’t require any additional servers/hardware/software to set up.

 - It is just like an add-on tool, which can be downloaded and installed.

-How GDPR deep scan tool works?
+How does the GDPR deep scan tool work?

 Navigate to transaction code SE38 and select the GDPR report